our chick brooder set up

 You won’t want to offer oyster shells or layer feed to chicks.
 These contain extra calcium which is essential for laying hens but harmful to chicks.

-We supplemented our chicks with McMurray Hatchery’s Quik-Chik vitamin and electrolyte powder in their water continually through day five to give them a boost.
-Now we add it only once a week.
+We supplement our chicks with a vitamin and electrolyte powder in their water continually through day five to give them a boost.
+After that, we offer it only once a week.

 First Aid

-We gave our chicks their first real treat at the two week mark: scrambled eggs.
-The eggs were definitely a hit.
+We typically give our chicks their first real treat at the two week mark: scrambled eggs.
+Eggs are always a hit once the chicks realize they are getting food.

 Treats should only make up about 5% of the chicks’ diet so they get enough nutrition from their feed.
 Here is an article with a list of treats that are good for baby chicks.

-I will use treats to teach the chicks to come when I call “chick, chick, chick!” so they will come to me as grown chickens when I need them to.
+I use treats like this to teach the chicks to come when I call “chick, chick, chick!” so they will come to me as grown chickens when I need them to.

 Overall, chick care is fairly minimal and straightforward.
 Your main concerns when setting up a brooder for chicks are a properly sized container, bedding, a heat source, and a feeder and waterer.